I-2-9-70.Protests of Decisions

 An incorrect application date is shown; or

-A mathematical error, misapplication of benefit tables, etc., that resulted in an incorrect payment of a monthly benefit or an incorrect lump-sum death payment.
+A mathematical error, misapplication of benefit tables, etc., results in an incorrect payment of a monthly benefit or an incorrect lump-sum death payment.

-If the protesting component tries to resolve the issue with the hearing office, it will not also contact the AC.
-Contact with the AC is only appropriate after it has been determined that the hearing office cannot resolve the issue.
-If the protesting component staff requests an amended decision from the hearing office, he or she will contact the Hearing Office Director (HOD) directly, rather than the ALJ, and advise the HOD whether a title XVI decision is involved.
-The HOD will then advise the ALJ of the error and request an amended decision.
-If an amended decision is not issued within 15 days, protesting component staff will contact the HOD for a status update.
-If the ALJ is opposed to issuing an amended decision, the protesting component will prepare a protest memorandum following the format in POMS (see SI 04030.060C and DI 42010.065) to submit to the AC (see B below).
+If the effectuating component staff requests an amended decision from the HO, he or she will contact the Hearing Office Director (HOD) or National Hearing Center Administrative Officer (AO) directly, rather than the ALJ, and advise the HOD or AO whether a title XVI decision is involved.
+The HOD or AO will then advise the ALJ of the error and request an amended decision.
+If an amended decision is not issued within 15 days, effectuating component staff will contact the HOD or AO for a status update.
+If the ALJ is opposed to issuing an amended decision, the effectuating component will prepare a protest memorandum following the format in POMS (see DI 42010.080) to submit to the AC (see B below).

 2. Protests for Other Reasons

-The decision is clearly contrary to the Social Security Act (Act), the regulations, or a published ruling;
+The decision is clearly contrary to the Social Security Act, the regulations, or a published ruling;

 The decision is vague, ambiguous, internally inconsistent, or otherwise does not resolve the issue(s) under dispute;